wakeuplabs-io/0xPolygonID/docs/wallet/push-notification.md

 **Glossary:**

-- _wallet_ - mobile application published by Polygon.
-- _verifier_ - backend for Polygon Verify application that verifies user documents.
+- _verifier_ - backend for Optimism Verify application that verifies user documents.
 - _Push Gateway (PG)_ - service to deliver push notifications to the wallet app.
 - _Push notification_ - notification that contains a link to protocol message or protocol message itself that is delivered through the notification provider.